shubhamyadav87/MNIST_CLASSIFICATION/README.md

 Deployment (Optional): Depending on the project requirements, the trained model may be deployed for inference on new unseen data.
 This could involve creating a web application, API, or integrating the model into existing systems.

 Results
-The results of the classification task, including model performance metrics and any insights gained from the analysis, will be documented and presented in this section.
+The accuracy of the model is 97.37%

 Dependencies
-Python 3.x
+Python
 NumPy
 Pandas
 Matplotlib
 Scikit-learn
 TensorFlow
+keras